Crimes against humanity, war crimes committed in Libya: UN probe

 "The findings unveil a dire human rights situation," the report said.

-The experts said civilians had paid a heavy price for the hostilities, notably due to attacks on schools and hospitals, while anti-personnel mines left by mercenaries in residential areas have killed and maimed civilians.
+The experts said civilians had paid a heavy price, notably due to attacks on schools and hospitals, while anti-personnel mines left by mercenaries in residential areas have killed and maimed civilians.

+The report said reliable information indicated that people from the Russian private security firm Wagner were operating as mercenaries.

+There are "reasonable grounds to believe that Wagner personnel may have committed the war crime of murder" in the shooting of detainees south of Tripoli in September 2019.

 Meanwhile migrants seeking passage across the Mediterranean Sea to Europe are subjected to a litany of abuses in detention centres and at the hands of traffickers, said Beyani.